laiyutong/AWS/Academy/Guided Lab/Hosting a Static Website/README.md

 In this task, you will create an S3 bucket and configure it for static website hosting.<br>
 5. In the AWS Management Console, on the <code>Services</code> menu, choose <code>S3</code>.<br>
 6. Choose <code>Create bucket</code><br>
-<ul><li>An S3 bucket name is globally unique, and the namespace is shared by all AWS accounts.
+    An S3 bucket name is globally unique, and the namespace is shared by all AWS accounts.
 After you create a bucket, the name of that bucket cannot be used by another AWS account in any AWS Region unless you delete the bucket.
-Thus, for this lab, you will use a bucket name that includes a random number, such as: website-123</li></ul><br>
+    Thus, for this lab, you will use a bucket name that includes a random number, such as: website-123<br>

 7. For Bucket name, enter: <code>website-<123></code> (replace <123> with a random number)<br>
     Public access to buckets is blocked by default.
 Because the files in your static website will need to be accessible through the internet, you must permit public access.<br>
 <ul><li>Verify the AWS Region is set to us-east-1 (if it is not, choose the us-east-1 Region)</li></ul><br>
 <img src="https://i.imgur.com/70klToy.png" width="60%"><br>